 The hose of the Dewalt MAX Vacuum is relatively short.
 In fact, none of the other vacuums had a hose that short.
 But then, since it is very portable, the length of the hose was not really a hindrance.

 Cleaning with this vacuum did not leave us worried about filling the air with ash particles or clogging the vacuum.
-It sucked it all in pretty well, and we did not notice any particle escaping from the tank.
+It sucked it all in pretty well, and we did not notice any particles escaping from the tank.
 We could easily just credit that to the HEPA filter.
-But the overall build is pretty well-sealed and that contributes to the efficient filtration.
+But the overall build is pretty well-sealed and contributes to the efficient filtration.

 We will not bother comparing the suction power of this device and the others in our review.
 Since it is best used for smaller cleanups, its suction power is restricted to such purposes.